Eclipsium similar games & best alternatives

 Game with the same Health vibe

--5"Sedentary gameplay with slow movement; no physical activity involved."
+-5"Sedentary gameplay with slow walking speed and no physical activity elements."

 "Sedentary gameplay with slow walking pace; no physical activity involved."